Thom Gunn

-Thomson William "Thom" Gunn (29 August 1929 – 25 April 2004) was an English poet who was praised for his early verses in England, where he was associated with The Movement, and his later poetry in America, even after moving towards a looser, free-verse style.
-After relocating from England to San Francisco, Gunn wrote about.
-He won major literary awards; his best poems were said to have a compact philosophical elegance.
+Thomson William "Thom" Gunn (29 August 1929 – 25 April 2004) was an English poet who was praised for his early verses in England, where he was associated with The Movement, and his later poetry in America, where he adopted a looser, free-verse style.
+Gunn wrote about his experience moving to San Francisco from England.
+He received numerous literary honours, and his best poems are reputed to possess a restrained elegance of philosophy.

 Life and career

 Gunn was born in Gravesend, Kent, England, the son of Bert Gunn.
 Both of his parents were journalists.
-They divorced when he was 10 years old.
-When he was a teenager his mother killed herself.
+They divorced when Thom was 10 years old.
+When he was a teenager, his mother committed suicide.
 It was she who had sparked in him a love of reading, including an interest in the work of Christopher Marlowe, John Keats, John Milton, and Alfred, Lord Tennyson, along with several prose writers.
-In his youth, he attended University College School in Hampstead, London, then spent two years doing national service and six months in Paris.
+In his youth, he attended University College School in Hampstead, London, then spent two years doing national service and six months in Paris, France.
 Later, he studied English literature at Trinity College, Cambridge, graduating in 1953, having achieved a first in Part I of the Tripos and a second in Part II.
 Fighting Terms, his first collection of verse, was published the following year.
 Among several critics who praised the work, John Press wrote: "This is one of the few volumes of postwar verse that all serious readers of poetry need to possess and to study."

 As a young man, he wrote poetry associated with The Movement and, later, with the work of Ted Hughes.
 Gunn's poetry, together with that of Philip Larkin, Donald Davie, and other members of The Movement, has been described as "...emphasizing purity of diction and a neutral tone...encouraging a more spare language and a desire to represent a seeing of the world with fresh eyes."

-In 1954, Gunn emigrated to the United States to teach writing at Stanford University and to remain close to his partner, Mike Kitay, whom he had met while at college.
+In 1954, Gunn immigrated to the United States to teach writing at Stanford University and to remain close to his partner, Mike Kitay, whom he had met while at college.
 Gunn and Kitay continued to reside together until Gunn's death.
-While at Stanford he taught a class called "The Occasions of Poetry".
+While at Stanford, he taught a class called "The Occasions of Poetry".
 Gunn taught at the University of California at Berkeley from 1958 to 1966 and again from 1973 to 2000.
 He was "an early fan" of the radical gay sex documentary zine Straight to Hell.

-In April 2004, he died of acute polysubstance abuse, including methamphetamine, at his home in the Haight Ashbury neighbourhood in San Francisco, where he had lived since 1960.
+In April 2004, Gunn died of acute polysubstance abuse, including methamphetamine, at his home in the Haight Ashbury neighbourhood in San Francisco, where he had lived since 1960.